San Diego: Colleges and universities

 Private non-profit colleges and universities in the city include the University of San Diego (USD), Point Loma Nazarene University (PLNU), National University's San Diego campus, University of Redlands' School of Business San Diego campus, and Brandman University's San Diego campus.
 For-profit institutions include Alliant International University (AIU), Fashion Institute of Design & Merchandising's San Diego campus, NewSchool of Architecture and Design, Southern States University (SSU), UEI College, and Woodbury University School of Architecture's satellite campus.

 There is one medical school in the city, the UC San Diego School of Medicine.
-There are three ABA accredited law schools in the city, which include California Western School of Law, Thomas Jefferson School of Law, and University of San Diego School of Law.
-There is also one law school, Western Sierra Law School, not accredited by the ABA.
+There are two ABA accredited law schools in the city, which include California Western School of Law and University of San Diego School of Law.
+There are also two law schools, Thomas Jefferson School of Law and Western Sierra Law School, not accredited by the ABA.